NicolasRabellino/examplepage/README.md

 # Example page
-for a real estate company, css animations
+for a real estate company, css animations pratice